 Chang turned to blogging and advocacy to share his journey -- be it doctor visits, new meds, or the social stigma -- with the psoriasis community online.

 If you’re not sure where to start, visit the National Psoriasis Foundation’s website.
 You can also ask your doctor.
 They may be able to point you to a local support group or other resources.

 Talk to your doctor before you pick up a new exercise routine or diet plan.
 You can always start with a light exercise like walking and work your way up.
 If you have any pain or psoriasis flare-ups, let your doctor know.

 Practice mindfulness.
 Pearl says skin exposure exercises can help you become more accepting of your condition.
 This may include standing in front of a mirror, even if only for a minute.

 “[N]otice if negative judgments come up, like about how one looks, and letting those go and not holding on to those,” Pearl says.

 You can also build body positivity by focusing on what your body does for you rather than what it looks like.
 Pearl says it also helps to describe new lesion patches from a neutral place of emotion.
 Mindful practices like mediation and tai chi may also ease any stress you may have.

 Get professional help.
 Tell the doctor if you’re feeling depressed or anxious because of your psoriasis.
 There may be new treatments you can try.
 They also might be able to refer you to a mental health professional.
 This person can help you work through what you’re feeling.
-If you’re having suicidal thoughts, call the National Suicide Prevention Lifeline at 800-273-TALK (800-273-8255).
+If you’re having suicidal thoughts, call the National Suicide Prevention Lifeline at 988 or 800-273-TALK (800-273-8255).
 Trained counselors are available 24 hours a day, 7 days a week to help.